ameliakimball/sheltermatch/README.md

 ## requirements

-the app requires Python 3 (for trivial reasons: e.g. f statments), if Python 2 is used functions will fail returning server errors
+1) python version the app requires Python 3 (for trivial reasons: e.g. f statments), if Python 2 is used functions will fail returning server errors

-required packages are:
+2) python modules
 flask
 numpy
 pandas